Rocky: Plot

-Rocky begins to build a romantic relationship with Adrian Pennino, who is working part-time at the J&M Tropical Fish pet shop.
-Adrian's brother and Rocky's best friend, Paulie, helps Rocky get a date with his sister and offers to work as a corner man with him for the fight.
-Paulie becomes jealous of Rocky's success, but Rocky placates him by agreeing to advertise the meat packing business where Paulie works as part of the upcoming fight.
-The night before the fight, a sleepless Rocky visits the Philadelphia Spectrum and begins to lose confidence.
+Rocky begins to build a romantic relationship with Adrianna "Adrian" Pennino, a shy woman who is working part-time at the J&M Tropical Fish pet store.
+Adrian's brother and Rocky's best friend, Paulie, helps Rocky get a date with his sister and offers to work as a cornerman with him for the fight, an offer Rocky turns down.
+Paulie becomes jealous of Rocky's success, but Rocky placates him by agreeing to advertise the meat packing business where Paulie works for sponsorship as part of the upcoming fight, and both of them reconcile.
+Rocky trains extensively for the championship fight, while Apollo is unconcerned about the match and puts more effort into promotion than training.
+The night before the match, Rocky visits the Spectrum and begins to lose confidence.
 He confesses to Adrian that he does not believe he can win, but strives to go the distance against Creed, which no other fighter has done, to prove himself to everyone.

 On New Year's Day, the fight is held with Creed making a dramatic entrance dressed as George Washington and then Uncle Sam.
 Taking advantage of his overconfidence, Rocky knocks him down in the first round—the first time that Creed has ever been knocked down.
 Humbled and worried, Creed takes Rocky more seriously for the rest of the fight, though his ego never fully fades.
-The fight goes on for the full fifteen rounds, with both combatants sustaining various injuries.
-Rocky, with hits to the head and swollen eyes, requires his right eyelid to be cut to restore his vision.
-Apollo, with internal bleeding and a broken rib, struggles to breathe.
-As the fight concludes, Creed's superior skill is countered by Rocky's apparently unlimited ability to absorb punches and his dogged refusal to go down.
-As the final bell sounds, with both fighters embracing each other, they promise each other there will be no rematch.
+The fight goes on for the full fifteen rounds, with both combatants sustaining various injuries: Rocky, with hits to the head and swollen eyes, requires his right eyelid to be cut to restore his vision, while Apollo, with internal bleeding and a broken rib, struggles to breathe.
+As the fight concludes, Creed's superior skill is countered by Rocky's incredible stamina, toughness and an unbreakable will to fight on.
+As the final bell sounds, both fighters promise each other there will be no rematch.

-After the fight, the sportscasters and the audience go wild.
-Jergens announces over the loudspeaker that the fight was "the greatest exhibition of guts and stamina in the history of the ring", and Rocky calls out repeatedly for Adrian, who runs down and Paulie distracts security to help her get into the ring.
-As Jergens declares Creed the winner by virtue of a split decision, Rocky and Adrian embrace and profess their love for each other, not caring about the outcome of the fight.
+As the ring is flooded with reporters and excited fans, Rocky calls out repeatedly for Adrian, who runs down as Paulie distracts security, helping her get into the ring.
+As Jergens declares Creed the winner by virtue of a split decision, Rocky and Adrian embrace and profess their love for each other, unconcerned with the outcome of the fight.